 Statute of Limitation

 The time limit to claim for military abuse in Ireland depends on the type of claim being made and the court in which the claim is being made.
 For civil claims, the general time limit is six years from the date of the alleged abuse.
 View More.
-It is important to note that time limits and their extensions can be complex and vary depending on the specific circumstances of the case.
-If you are considering making a claim for military abuse in a civil case in Ireland, it is recommended that you seek legal advice from a qualified solicitor as soon as possible.
+It is important to note that time limits and their extensions can be complex and vary depending on the case’s specific circumstances.
+If you are considering making a claim for military abuse in a civil case in Ireland, it is recommended that you seek legal advice from a qualified military abuse solicitor as soon as possible.
 Read More

 Organisations supporting victims of military abuse

-There are several organisations in Ireland that provide support and assistance to survivors of sexual abuse.
+Several organisations in Ireland provide support and assistance to survivors of sexual abuse.
 Some of the most notable include:

-• Dublin Rape Crisis Centre (DRCC) provides a range of services for survivors of rape, sexual assault, and childhood sexual abuse, including counseling, therapy, and support groups.
+- Dublin Rape Crisis Centre (DRCC) provides a range of services for survivors of rape, sexual assault, and childhood sexual abuse, including counselling, therapy, and support groups.
 They also provide a helpline service that is available to anyone who has been affected by sexual violence.
 Visit Site

-• One in Four is an organisation that provides counseling and therapy services to adults who have been affected by childhood sexual abuse.
-They also run a helpline and have a website full of resources and information.
+- One in Four is an organisation that provides counselling and therapy services to adults who have been affected by childhood sexual abuse.
+They also run a helpline and have a website with resources and information.
 Visit Site

 Our team

-Our team at Coleman Legal LLP, has extensive experience dealing with cases related to military abuse claims.
-We understand the sensitive and complex nature of these cases and will ensure that you receive the best possible legal representation.
+Our military abuse solicitors have extensive experience dealing with cases related to military abuse claims.
+We understand these cases’ sensitive and complex nature and will ensure that you receive the best possible legal representation.
 We take a compassionate and personalised approach to every case we handle.
 We understand that being a victim of abuse can be a traumatic and emotional experience, and we are committed to supporting you through the legal process.
-Our team will work tirelessly to ensure that your rights are protected, and that you receive the compensation you deserve for the harm you have suffered.
+Our team will work tirelessly to ensure that your rights are protected and that you receive the compensation you deserve for your harm.

 Coleman Legal LLP